jake-knerr/cogent/README.md

 #### The store is event-based.
 Handler functions can listen for changes to the store.

-This is how the application's components can react to state changes.
+This is how the application components can react to state changes.

-## View Componentss
+## View Components

 For this document, the term "component" refers to a view component.